msoften/Copy-Git-Diff-to-Clipboard/README.md

 # Copy all changes (staged + unstaged) to clipboard
 git-diff --all

-# Copy changes for specific files
-git-diff file1.txt src/file2.js

-# Copy staged changes for specific files
+# Copy changes and save to file
+git-diff --file  # or -f
-git-diff --cached file1.txt src/file2.js
+git-diff --cached --file file1.txt git-diff --all -f src/*.js

 # Copy all changes for specific files
 git-diff --all file1.txt src/file2.js